macocheung/rpms/README.md

 # RPM Spec Repository
-This is where I'm keeping various RPM Spec files I've built.
+This is where I'm keeping various RPM Spec files.